ybalenko/WebApp-UI-Test-Automation/README.md

 In addition, I have also included some samples of using **Sauce Labs** [2] with a common Python test tool (Unittest, in particular).

 ## To run test samples
->   To run samples for some test scenarios you will need a configuration JSON file:
+>   To run some samples you will need a configuration JSON file (config.json):
 >   ```
 >   {
 >       "saucecreds": {